 We take breaks on the one hour trip back to just soak in the atmosphere, and this time the silent one stays behind to make sure we made it back!
 When we got back we found innumerable bruises on our hands and legs that turned purple by that evening.
 Battle scars!
 Ha!
 But it turned out to be quite an eventful trip.
 It was the perfect kayaking adventure!

-*All Pictures on page Courtesy of El Nino Surf Centre
+All Pictures on page taken by the guide from El Nino Surf Centre

 Find them at Carrer del Vaixell, 07610 Can Pastilla, Illes Balears, España